Riron/ionic-img-viewer/README.md

 - Tap on the pic to see it fullscreen
 - Slide up/down to close the view
 - Tap on the navigation arrow to close the view
-- Double tap on the pic when open to zoom
+- Double tap / pinch the pic when open to zoom

 ## Demo